Webhooks

 - Description

-The HTTPS URL where webhook events will be delivered.
+The URL where webhook events will be delivered.
 Must be publicly accessible and respond with a

 2xxstatus code.